robotsorcerer/robotsorcerer.github.io/research.md

 - [x] Verify that a 6-DOF target motion of a patient is <= 0.5 mm and <= 0.5 deg for greater than 95% of the treatment time.

 #### **Aims**
-- [ ] Simulation of a 6-DOF motion compensation system soft robot for MRI-LINACs
+- [ ] Simulation of a 6-DOF motion compensation soft robot for MRI-LINACs

 - [ ] Design and construction of an MRI-LINAC soft robotic motion correction mechanism